AustinGil/vuetensils/README.md

 # Introduction

-🍴 A tasty toolset for Vue.js 🛠
+A "naked" component library for Vue.js focused on being:

+- Accessible
+- Semantic
+- Light weight
+- Extensible

+Links:

 - [Docs](https://vuetensils.stegosource.com/)
 - [GitHub](https://github.com/Stegosource/vuetensils)
 - [NPM](https://www.npmjs.com/package/vuetensils)

-Vuetensils is a collection of **mostly unstyled** Vue components that focus on:

-- Accessible components
-- Semantic markup
-- Light weight
-- Custom styling

-## Bring your own styles
+## Naked Components

-Vuetensil's components are designed to be starting points for some of the most common UI features while encouraging you to customize the design without adding extra bloat.
-Because they are unstyled, you can add your own brand without worrying about ticky overwrites, `!important` rules, or excess bloat.
+Vuetensil's components are designed to be starting points for some of the most common UI features.
+They bring all the functionality you would expect from a UI library, but only the bare minimum styles to avoid adding any extra bloat.
+You can work on the branding, and you don't have to worry about the accessibility.

 Import just the features you need (like a WCAG-friendly modal that traps focus and prevents scrolling), and apply your custom design.
 No overhead from unused styles!